dhellmann/pymotw-3/source/os/index.rst

    * :mod:`tempfile` -- The ``tempfile`` module for working with
      temporary files.

+   * :ref:`shutil-directory-functions` -- The :mod:`shutil` module
+     also includes functions for working with directory trees.

    * `Unix Manual Page Introduction
      <http://www.scit.wlv.ac.uk/cgi-bin/mansec?2+intro>`__ -- Includes
      definitions of real and effective ids, etc.